Overview

 The research had made clear what HSE managers actually needed from reporting.
 I designed a dashboard across five dimensions — Overview, Activity, Performance, Feedback, and Consumption — with filtering by region, site, group, and time frame, so managers could drill into exactly the data that mattered to them.

-Underpinning all four initiatives was a coherent admin platform — the Digital Twin — that let enterprise clients mirror their organisational structure, assign role-based training, and track compliance hierarchically across regions, sites, and groups.
+Underpinning all four initiatives was a coherent admin platform — the Digital Twin — that let enterprise clients mirror their organisational structure, assign role-based training, and track compliance hierarchically across regions, sites and groups.